Coined Cuisine

 • Seasonings - We keep it pretty simple with seasonings.
 Garlic powder, No-Salt Creole Seasoning (I love Tony's brand!), and salt.
 If your Creole seasoning has salt included, simply skip the extra teaspoon of salt.

-• Jasmine Rice - No need to get picky with the brands on this - any type of uncooked jasmine or medium-grain rice will work perfectly.
+• Long-Grain Rice - No need to get picky with the brand names on this - any type of long-grain rice will work perfectly.

 • Chicken Broth - Chicken broth helps cook the rice until perfectly fluffy.
 Don't have broth?
 Use a combination of water + chicken bouillon.
 It's just as delicious!